sparta1st/SPCrosshair/README.md

 # 🎯 SPCrosshair – Auto Crosshair for All FPS Games

-**SPCrosshair.exe** is a smart, persistent, customizable on-screen crosshair that automatically appears when you launch popular FPS games like CS2, Valorant, or Fortnite.
+**SPCrosshair.py** is a smart, persistent, customizable on-screen crosshair that automatically appears when you launch popular FPS games like CS2, Valorant, or Fortnite.
 It runs silently in the background.

 ---